__________

 *

-Sojourner Truth spoke at a meeting of reform-minded individuals in Akron, Ohio.
+SOJOURNER TRUTH spoke at a meeting of reform-minded individuals in Akron, Ohio.
 This is what she supposedly said: “Wall, chilern, wha dar is so much racket dar must be somethin’ out o’ kilter, I tink dat ‘twixt de niggers of de Souf and de womin at d Norf, all talkin’ bout rights, de white men will be in a fix pretty soon.
 But what’s all dis here talkin’ ‘bout?”

 This quote seems to stress Truth’s lack of education to an extreme; and the blogger, as he sometimes does, failed to cite a source.
 (I think it comes from Finley’s work; but once I take notes, I often throw books away, or give them to friends who still teach.)